 Thinking of getting a Japanese-style tattoo?
 Want to avoid a permanent mistake?
 Japanese Tattoos is an insider's look at the world of Japanese irezumi (tattoos).
 Japanese Tattoos

 explains the imagery featured in Japanese tattoos so that readers can avoid getting ink they don't understand or, worse, that they'll regret.
-This photo-heavy book will also trace the history of Japanese tattooing, putting the iconography and kanji
+This photo-heavy book also traces the history of Japanese tattooing, putting the iconography and kanji

-Along with the 350+ photos of tattoos, Japanese Tattoos will also feature interviews with Japanese tattoo artists on a variety of topics.
-What's more, there will be interviews with clients, who are typically overlooked in similar books, allowing them to discuss what their Japanese tattoos mean to them.
-Those who read this informative tattoo guide will be more knowledgeable about Japanese tattoos should they want to get inked or if they are simply interested in Japanese art and culture.About the Author:Brian Ashcraft
+also features interviews with Japanese tattoo artists on a variety of topics.
+What's more, it contains interviews with clients, who are typically overlooked in similar books, allowing them to discuss what their Japanese tattoos mean to them.
+Those who read this informative tattoo guide will be more knowledgeable about Japanese tattoos should they want to get inked or if they are merely interested in Japanese art and culture.About the Author:Brian Ashcraft

 was born in Minneapolis and moved to Japan in 2002.
 Two years later he settled in Osaka and began a tattoo apprenticeship at Chopstick Tattoo.
 In 2014 he formed his own studio, Invasion Club, near Osaka's otaku cultural center in Nipponbashi.
 He does custom work in a variety of genres.